apache/infrastructure-website/content/pages/asf-pelican-theme.md

 ## Page templates

 - base.html - the main template.
-Other templates extend this template automatically, including those in the default Pelican thme.
+Other templates extend this template automatically, including those in the default Pelican theme.
 - page.html - this overrides Pelican's `default/simple page.html`, which includes `<h1>{{ page.title }}</h1>`. which we do not want.

 Change `base.html` as necessary.
 Add new override templates if you need them.